andranikasd/KoalaStrike/README.md

 In this case, the initial entry is from the first fraudulent ARP response that was received, and the subsequent two are from a race condition between the fraudulent and authentic responses.
-To make it easier to deal with multiple Arpwatch installs on a switched environment, you can send the log messages to a central ```syslogd```, aggregating all the output into one place.
-However, due to the fact that your machines can be manipulated by the same attacks that Arpwatch is looking for, it would be wise to use static ARP table entries [Hack #32] on your syslog server, as well as all the hosts running Arpwatch.
+To make it easier to deal with multiple Arpwatch installs on a switched environment, you can send the log messages to a central `syslogd`, aggregating all the output into one place.
+However, due to the fact that your machines can be manipulated by the same attacks that Arpwatch is looking for, it would be wise to use static ARP table entries on your syslog server, as well as all the hosts running Arpwatch.